Video Toaster: First generation systems

+Video Toaster 4000

 An updated version called Video Toaster 4000 was later released, using the Amiga 4000's video slot.
+Many high-quality special effects were added and it could be used standalone (as an Amiga system) or from a Windows or a Mac system connected to an Amiga with the Video Toaster card using dedicated software.

 The 4000 was co-developed by actor Wil Wheaton, then famous for Star Trek: The Next Generation, who worked on product testing and quality control.
 He later used his public profile to serve as a technology evangelist for the product.
 Besides Wheaton, Penn Jillette (of Penn and Teller fame) and skateboarder Tony Hawk also served as evangelists for the 4000.
 Hawk was given a Video Toaster 4000 by NewTek upon learning that he was an Amiga user, in exchange for appearing in a promotional video for the product.
 Tony Hawk later used the Toaster for editing a promotional video for the TurboDuo game Lords of Thunder in 1993.

+The Video Toaster 4000 won the best video hardware of the year 1993 award of the Compute! magazine.

 The Amiga Video Toaster 4000 source code was released in 2004 by NewTek & DiscreetFX.

 Video Toaster Flyer

 For the second generation NewTek introduced the Video Toaster Flyer.
 The Flyer is a much more capable non-linear editing system.
 In addition to just processing live video signals, the Flyer makes use of hard drives to store video clips as well as audio and allow complex scripted playback.
 The Flyer is capable of simultaneous dual-channel playback, which allows the Toaster's video switcher to perform transitions and other effects on video clips without the need for rendering.

 The hardware component is again a card designed for the Amiga's Zorro II expansion slot, and was primarily designed by Charles Steinkuehler.
 The Flyer portion of the Video Toaster/Flyer combination is a complete computer of its own, having its own microprocessor and embedded software, which was written by Marty Flickinger.
 Its hardware includes three embedded SCSI controllers.
 Two of these SCSI buses are used to store video data, and the third to store audio.
-The hard drives are thus connected to the Flyer directly and use a proprietary filesystem layout, rather than being connected to the Amiga's buses and were available as regular devices using the included DOS driver.
+The hard drives are thus connected to the Flyer directly and use a proprietary filesystem layout, rather than being connected to the Amiga's buses and were available as regular devices using the included MS-DOS driver.
 The Flyer uses a proprietary Wavelet compression algorithm known as VTASC, which was well-regarded at the time for offering better visual quality than comparable motion-JPEG-based nonlinear editing systems.

 One of the card's primary uses is for playing back LightWave 3D animations created in the Toaster.